MarcusNebel/My-NAS/README.md

 $mail->Port = 587;
 ```

-Make sure you use an app password for Gmail.
+Make sure you use an app password for Gmail (without space).

 If you want to use another SMTP Server you have to edit the settings by yourself.